Operating Budget Forecasts

 When selecting a forecast column cell or range of cells, at least one of which contains a value, a right-click produces a tear-off menu presenting you with many options to manipulate the forecast amount across periods – replicate, clear, increase/decrease by either an amount or percentage, compound, spread a value evenly or to push/pull a forecast to another period.
 User TRAIN chose to spread New Recruit’s salary expense evenly across February thru June, see below.

 Of course when the February payroll is loaded and the New Recruits salary expense comes in from the DOPE, you will need to delete your ‘New Hire’ forecast because now the FMW Web payroll forecasting will include the New Recruits salary expense.
-To delete a record at the line-item detail level, select a cell on the record you wish to delete and click on the screenshot of fmw, delete row icon icon.
+To delete a record at the line-item detail level, select a cell on the record you wish to delete and click on the icon.

-Save your changes, as desired, using the screenshot of fmw, save icon icon on the main toolbar.
-Close the line-item window by clicking the screenshot of fmw, collapse icon in the upper right corner of this window.
+Save your changes, as desired, using the icon on the main toolbar.
+Close the line-item window by clicking the in the upper right corner of this window.

 Let’s say you wanted to forecast upcoming travel expenses in the amount of $6,700.
 In the case of org 403120, an actual travel expense has not posted yet in the current operating budget year; therefore, the travel account code does not appear on the Operating Budget balance view.
 As a user you have different ways that you can go about entering this travel forecast.
 What works best for you depends on what level of detail do you wish to track your forecasts.
 Below are a few options.